Rem01Gaming/encore/README.md

 </p>

 ## About Encore Tweaks
-Encore Tweaks is a Magisk module created to enhance device performance during gaming sessions, while keeping battery life optimized for normal use.
+**Encore Tweaks** is a dynamic Magisk module designed to maximize your device's gaming performance while intelligently preserving battery life during everyday use.
+Perfect for gamers who demand smooth gameplay without compromising daily usability!

-Encore Tweaks was fully automatic performance profiles with wide compatibility across various devices, Encore Tweaks adapts dynamically to boost your device's performance when it matters most.

 More info about this project on [Official Encore Tweaks website](https://encore.rem01gaming.dev/)